 Once you are certain about your Product and your Price, the next step is to look at ways to promote it.
 Some key elements of promotion are advertising, public relations, social media marketing, email marketing, search engine marketing, video marketing and more.
+Some questions to ask yourself are:

-- Where should you promote your product or service? - What is the best medium to use to reach your target audience? - When would be the best time to promote your product? - How are your competitors promoting their products?
+- Where should you promote your product or service? - What is the best medium to use to reach your target audience - When would be the best time to promote your product? - How are your competitors promoting their products?

-Place -
+Place

 According to most marketers, the basis of marketing is about offering the right product, at the right price, at the right place, at the right time.
 For this reason, selecting the best possible location is critical for converting prospective clients into actual clients.
+Some questions to ask yourself are:

-- Will your product or service be looked for in a physical store, online or both? - What should you do to access the most appropriate distribution channels? - Will you require a sales force? - Where are your competitors offering their products or services? - Should you follow in your competitors' footsteps? - Should you do something different from your competitors?
+- Will your product or service be looked for in a physical store, online or both? - What should you do to access the most appropriate distribution channels? - Will you require a sales force?

+- Where are your competitors offering their products or services? - Should you follow in your competitors' footsteps? - Should you do something different from your competitors?